The usual comparison operators are available, shown in Table 9-1.

 Tip: Some applications might expect that expression = NULL returns true if expression evaluates to the null value.
 It is highly recommended that these applications be modified to comply with the SQL standard.
 However, if that cannot be done the transform_null_equals configuration variable is available.
 If it is enabled, PostgreSQL will convert x = NULL clauses to x IS NULL.

-Note: If the expression is row-valued, then IS NULL is true when the row expression itself is null or when all the row's fields are null, while IS NOT NULL is true when the row expression itself is non-null and all the row's fields are non-null.
-Because of this behavior, IS NULL and IS NOT NULL do not always return inverse results for row-valued expressions, i.e., a row-valued expression that contains both NULL and non-null values will return false for both tests.
-This definition conforms to the SQL standard, and is a change from the inconsistent behavior exhibited by PostgreSQL versions prior to 8.2.
+If the expression is row-valued, then IS NULL is true when the row expression itself is null or when all the row's fields are null, while IS NOT NULL is true when the row expression itself is non-null and all the row's fields are non-null.
+Because of this behavior, IS NULL and IS NOT NULL do not always return inverse results for row-valued expressions; in particular, a row-valued expression that contains both null and non-null fields will return false for both tests.
+In some cases, it may be preferable to write row IS DISTINCT FROM NULL or row IS NOT DISTINCT FROM NULL, which will simply check whether the overall row value is null without any additional tests on the row fields.

 Boolean values can also be tested using the constructs